Daniel J. Frey

 Snow, rain, cold, dark skies.

-Makes you want to stay inside and to find that thing that comforts you.
+Makes you want to stay inside and find that thing that comforts you.

 Hot chocolate does it for some.

-For others, mac & cheese, maybe a crackling fire, a favorite book to read, some heartwarming music.
+For others, macaroni and cheese, maybe a crackling fire, a favorite book to read, and some heartwarming music.

-We all know that this season will pass and we know ahead of us lies the Spring.
+We all know that this season will pass, and ahead of us lies Spring.

 We will change our garments to shake off the warm clothes and welcome the return of the sun.